ORONKy/StudentAdminPowershell/README.md

 # StudentAdminPowershell

-This was a School projekt it was somthing completly new because I never made something with Ad before.
+This was a school project it was something completely new as I have never done anything with ad

 ### flow chart